 If you want something more distinctive, though, you should definitely go with a memorial stone.
 Most memorial stones have predefined patterns you can pick from, but some online retailers can make custom molds to look like the lost feline.
 You can also get these memorial stones engraved with special messages.

-Great Commemorative Gifts for Any Kind of Pet
+Great Commemorative Loss Of Pet Gifts For Any Kind of Pet

 Dogs and cats are the most popular pets in the United States, but they aren't the only pets.
 You may know someone who's lost a hamster or guinea pig.
 Maybe the pet wasn't even furry at all.
 Plenty of pet owners have parrots, canaries, lizards, snakes, frogs, fish, and every other kind of animal you can think of.